keptn/keptn.github.io/content/docs/0.12.x/manage/shipyard/index.md

 #### Approval

-The approval task intercepts the sequence and waits for a required approval (e.g., before deploying an artifact into the next stage).
+The approval task intercepts the task sequence and waits for a user to approve or decline the open approval.
+This task can be added, for example, before deploying an artifact into the next stage.
 The approval strategy can be defined based on the evaluation result `pass` and `warning`.
 Keptn supports the following approval strategies for the evaluation results `pass` and `warning`:

 * `automatic`: The artifact is deployed automatically.
 * `manual`: The user is asked for approval before triggering the deployment.